 Yes!
 The vast majority of teachers can – and are – using Socrait on their personal phones.
 We treat any data captured through our service as subject to FERPA and student data privacy laws regardless of whether it comes from a teacher’s personal phone or a school-issued device.
 Any information we receive is considered part educational records, and we process it only on behalf of the LEA, school, or relevant school official who is the authorized user.
 We do not permanently store student information on the teacher’s phone.
 Information like voice names are pulled directly from the web to the device’s memory when logged in.
 When the app is closed, the memory is cleared.
 We do not store any kind of audio files or transcripts on the phone.
 You can be assured that you are not carrying student data around on your personal phone so long as you close the Socrait app when you are done with each teaching day.
 That said, please consult your school edtech leader about your school’s device management policies.
 We would be happy to do a call with them to go over our Privacy Policy, security, and any other questions they might have.

 When we perform tasks like generating a message to parents, we anonymize the student voice names before we send any kind of request to another AI service.
 We ensure that each platform capability uses the best AI model to generate the strongest outputs.
-Socrait can be powered by various models such as OpenAI’s GPT 4o, Anthropic’s Claude, Google’s Gemini, and others (and currently since we are in Alpha, we are trying multiple models).
+Socrait can be powered by various models such as OpenAI’s GPT 4o, Anthropic’s Claude, Google’s Gemini, and others (we are trying multiple models).
 Based on our testing, there is no one single model that is best for all tasks (yet).
 Constant experimentation is being conducted to pair actions with different models to determine the most optimal AI model for specific tasks.
 We know that AI technology moves fast and therefore, it’s important that we’re able to flex between models to produce the best possible experience for educators.
 This iterative process ensures that the platform consistently delivers the highest quality responses to its users.

 Socrait is a voice-enabled AI-powered class assistant, designed to save teachers time and reduce burnout.
-Socrait was invented by teachers, for teachers.
+Socrait was invented by a teacher, for teachers.
 We started the company and are building Socrait to make life easier for teachers, helping save time on administrative activities that take away from teaching time (behavior management, attendance, emails to parents, required forms, etc.).
-We are running this Alpha test because this particular product can only be tested well if it is tested over a full day of class with real students and real teachers.
-In fact, this is why our CEO has committed to continuing to teach at least one class every school year.

 If you have additional questions, please refer to our Privacy Policy or email [email protected].